-Before presenting our general result in Theorem 2, we focus on voting by committees without dummy agents.
-In Theorem 1 we provide a simple necessary and sufficient condition for the comparability of two voting by committees without dummy agents in terms of their manipulability.
-This condition reflects the power of agents to influence the choice of the objects in the two voting by committees.
-Two notions are relevant to describe this power.
-Fix a voting by committees $\mathcal{W} = (\mathcal{W}x){x \in K}$ , an agent i, and an object x.
-We say that agent i is decisive at x if the singleton set $\{i\}$ belongs to $\mathcal{W}x$ ; that is, $\{i\}$ is a winning coalition of x and hence, i can impose object x in the final chosen subset by voting for x (i.e., by declaring that x belongs to the top subset of objects).
-We say that agent i is vetoer at x if i belongs to all winning coalitions of $\mathcal{W}x$ ; that is, i can make sure that x is not in the final chosen subset by not voting for x (i.e., by declaring that x does not belong to the top subset of objects).
-Then, the voting by committees without dummy agents $\mathcal{V}$ is more manipulable than the voting by committees without dummy agents $\mathcal{W}$ if and only if, for all agents, the decisive and vetoer sets of objects at $\mathcal{V}$ are contained respectively in the decisive and vetoer sets of objects at $\mathcal{W}$ .
-Then we show that, when the number of agents n is larger or equal to 3, the binary relation "to be at least as manipulable as" on the family of equivalence classes of voting by quotas (i.e., anonymous voting by committees) is a complete upper semilattice, whose maximal element is the equivalence class containing all voting by quotas where all quotas are strictly larger than 1 and strictly smaller than n.
+i belongs to all winning coalitions of $\mathcal{W}x$ ; that is, i can make sure that x is not in the final chosen subset by not voting for x (i.e., by declaring that x does not belong to i's top subset of objects).
+Then, the voting by committees without dummy agents $\mathcal{V}$ is more manipulable than the voting by committees without dummy agents $\mathcal{W}$ if and only if, for each agent, the decisive and vetoer sets of objects at $\mathcal{V}$ are contained respectively in the decisive and vetoer sets of objects at $\mathcal{W}$ .
+Given the binary relation "to be as manipulable as" defined on the family of voting by committees we construct the set of equivalence classes of voting by committees, relative to this binary relation, by grouping together the voting by committees that are equally manipulable to each other, and extend this relation to the quotient set of equivalence classes in the natural way.
+Then we show that, when the number of agents nis greater than or equal to three, the binary relation "to be at least as manipulable as" defined on the family of equivalence classes of voting by quotas (i.e., anonymous voting by committees) is a complete upper semilattice, whose maximal element is the equivalence class containing all voting by quotas where all quotas are strictly larger than 1 and strictly smaller than n.
 In the other hand, the equivalence classes of voting by quotas that are not more manipulable than any other equivalence class of voting by quotas are those where all objects have either quota 1 or quota n.
-We also identify, in Proposition 2, among all voting by committees without dummies those that are less manipulable.
+We also identify, in Proposition 2, among all voting by committees without dummies (a larger set than the set of voting by quotas) those that are less manipulable.
 They can be characterized by two properties.
-First, the set of objects at which all agents are not vetoers is a subset of the set of decisive objects of each agent and second, the set of objects at which each agent is not a vetoer is contained in the set of objects at which some agent is decisive.
+First, the set of objects at which each agent is decisive contains the set of objects at which all agents are not vetoers.
+Second, the set of objects at which each agent is not a vetoer is contained in the set of objects at which some agent is decisive.
 In Theorem 2 we give the necessary and sufficient condition for the comparability according to their manipulability of two voting by committees, potentially with dummy agents.
-The condition is more involved that the one used in the comparability of voting by committees without dummy agents and it incorporates, in addition to the inclusion of decisive and vetoer sets of objects, the inclusion of dummy sets of objects.
+The condition is more involved than the one used to compare voting by committees without dummy agents and it incorporates, in addition to the inclusion of sets of objects at which each agent is decisive and vetoer, the inclusion of sets of objects at which each agent is a dummy.
 However, the inclusions of the three sets of objects are not necessary, but we show that they may not hold only in two very special circumstances, that we fully identify.